estafette/estafette.io/content/documentation/usage.md

 ## Running a build

-The **CI builder** is the component that interprets the `.estafette.yaml` file and executes the pipelines specified in there.
+The **CI builder** is the component that interprets the `.estafette.yaml` file and executes the pipeline stages specified in there.

-At this time the yaml file consist of two top-level sections, _labels_ and _pipelines_.
+At this time the yaml file consist of two top-level sections, _labels_ and _stages_.

 ## Labels